tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 octoprint
 ~~~~~~~~~

-Displays the Octorpint status and the printer's bed/tools temperature in the status bar.
+Displays the Octoprint status and the printer's bed/tools temperature in the status bar.

    Left click opens a popup which shows the bed & tools temperatures and additionally a livestream of the webcam (if enabled).

+Prerequisites:
+    * tk python library (usually python-tk or python3-tk, depending on your distribution)

 Parameters:
     * octoprint.address     : Octoprint address (e.q: http://192.168.1.3)